-Every competitive figure skater experiences the stress and the nerves at competitions and test sessions.
-It’s important to understand that it is absolutely normal to be nervous about the upcoming competition, this is a part of figure skating psychology.
+Every competitive figure skater experiences stress and nerves at competitions and test sessions.
+It’s important to understand that it is absolutely normal to be nervous about the upcoming competition which is simply part of the sport.

 Here is an example from my personal experience.

 I was training at the same rink with a guy, his name is Mark.
-We started skating around the same time when were 4, we skated in the same group and shared a coach.
+We started skating around the same time when were 4.
 We were looking up to each other, learning new jumps together at practice.
 There was always a healthy competition between us which I feel pushed us both to make progress.
-In practice, I was usually more consistent but when it came to competitions, Mark somehow managed to skate better than he did at practice and I would usually underperform a little bit.
+In practice, I was usually more consistent but when it came to competitions, Mark somehow managed to skate better than he did at the practice and I would usually underperform a little bit.

 Read on to this story, it’s been so many years since it happened and I still can’t believe it.
 We had a competition in Moscow, we were about 13 years old at the time.
-It wasn’t a normal event where you do a short program and a free skate – this was strictly a jump challenge at the junior level.
+It wasn’t a normal event where you do a short program and a free skate – this was strictly a jump challenge.
 It started with a double axel, if you land it you move on to the next jump – triple salchow, then to the next – triple loop, triple flip, and triple lutz as the last challenge.
-The skater had two attempts at each jump.
+Every skater had two attempts at each jump.

-At the time, I was just doing two clean triple jumps so at this event I passed a double axel and a triple salchow and, as expected, I was eliminated at the triple loop.
-I saw Mark landing a triple loop before but he was landing it clean maybe 1 out of 10 attempts if any.
+At the time, I was just doing two clean triple jumps so at this event I passed a double axel and a triple salchow, and, as expected, I was eliminated on the triple loop.
+I’ve seen Mark landing a triple loop before but he did it maybe 1 out of 10 attempts if any at all.
 Well, he nailed it clean at that competition on his second attempt.
-Then, he also landed both flip and lutz which he has never done before!
+Then, he also landed both triple flip and lutz which he has never done before!
 I was in shock and so was our coach – I’m pretty sure his mouth dropped open when he saw it.

 This is a perfect example of a mentally strong athlete using pre-competition nerves, excitement about an event, and a rush of adrenaline to his advantage.
 Mark used this opportunity to show off his talent and skills at a big competition and, basically, jumped over his head.
 It wasn’t the only time when he performed at competitions better than he did at practice.
 He generally had that ability to pull it off out of nowhere and skate his very best at competitions when it mattered the most.